Helping millions of people navigate the world of technology.

 Use Ruler in Google Docs

-The first and probably the easier way to indent a paragraph is by using the Ruler in Google Docs.
+The first and probably the easiest way to indent a paragraph is via the Ruler in Google Docs.
 Here’s how to do it.

 On the left of the Ruler, you’ll find two blue markers.
 One horizontal line and an upside-down triangle.
 The horizontal line is the First Line Indent marker, while the upside-down triangle is the Left Indent marker.